tariqhamid/oose/README.md

 ### The API

-Shredder exposes itself through Prism, so it will always be important to know how to access the OOSE Prism to queue the job.
-This is done so that Prism can balance the jobs across the available nodes.
+Shredder exposes itself through an HTTP JSONP API.

 ### Queue a Job